ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

 In this blog, we are going to explore the relationship between OpenShift GitOps (Argo CD) and Red Hat Advanced Cluster Management's (RHACM's) policy framework and how they fit together.
-While RHACM is RedHat’s solution for Kubernetes `MultiClusterManagement` with a strong focus on governance, OpenShift GitOps (Argo CD) is a very popular Gitops-Engine which is used by many customers and which just reached [graduated](https://www.cncf.io/announcements/2022/12/06/the-cloud-native-computing-foundation-announces-argo-has-graduated/ ) status.
+While RHACM is RedHat’s solution for Kubernetes `MultiClusterManagement` with a strong focus on governance, OpenShift GitOps (Argo CD) is a very popular Gitops-Engine which is used by many customers and which just reached CNCF's [graduated](https://www.cncf.io/announcements/2022/12/06/the-cloud-native-computing-foundation-announces-argo-has-graduated/ ) status.
-In the following we will list the advantages of deploying RHACM-Policies using ArgoCD showing concrete examples.
+In the following we will list the advantages of deploying RHACM-Policies using Argo CD showing concrete examples.

 ## Advantages of using Policies with ArgoCD